Adventures In Energy

 The second way Clairaudience manifests, is “hearing” a message inside your mind.
 You might think of someone and suddenly “hear” a message for them.
 While inner knowing comes in the form of certainty, clairaudience comes in the form of words.
 You might not actually hear a voice, but instead have a complete sentence form in your head.
 Although it may not seem like this is hearing, it is.
 Another example is having your awareness heightened when listening to music that inspires you.

 The third key manifestation is akin to channeling.
 This does not necessarily mean you suddenly start speaking another being’s words; it usually shows as speaking a message that bypasses your rational thought.
-You may hear beautiful music inside your head and create musical composition that is channeled from somewhere else.
+For example, you may hear beautiful music inside your head and create musical composition that is channeled from somewhere else, or deliver a message that you didn’t hear before it comes out of your mouth.

 The key to clairaudience is that it involves words or music.

 Downside.
 One of the pitfalls in clairaudience is distinguishing the source of what you hear.
 You may receive messages that are strong projections from other people.
-This happens when you are skilled in this mode, but don’t know how to create healthy boundaries.
+This happens when you don’t know how to create healthy boundaries.

 You can also hear things that are skewed by the lens of your own past.
 Maybe you haven’t let go of negative messages you heard about yourself in childhood.
 Practicing centeredness, grounding and clearness will help you hear true.